jgilbert01/lambda-api-utils/README.md

 # lambda-api-utils

-This library contains the utilities for use with the [Lambda-Api](https://www.npmjs.com/package/lambda-api) to create rest endpoints in BFF services.
+This library contains utilities for use with the [Lambda-Api](https://www.npmjs.com/package/lambda-api) to create rest endpoints in BFF services.

 ## Middleware